dshovchko/rollup-boilerplate/README.md

 ## Features

  - It works! (at least at beginning of 2018 - you know, JS stuff is pretty crazy and unreliable nowadays)
- - ESLint code linting, based on "eslint" profile, with some tweaks I found useful (balance between keeping code clear and tidy vs spending sh..load of time trying to please linter)
+ - ESLint code linting, based on "eslint" profile, with some tweaks I found useful (balance between keeping code clear and tidy vs wasting sh..load of time trying to please linter)
  - Mocha tests, running in node and in browser
  - Automatic JSDom support for Mocha in nodeJS environment
  - Suitable for TDD style of development